 Federal OSHA Compliant

-Generate a VA-specific OSHA safety program for general contractor contractors in 5 minutes.
+Generate a Virginia-specific OSHA safety program for general contractor contractors in 5 minutes.
 Customized to 29 CFR Part 1926 (OSHA Construction Standards) — ready for GC prequalification and OSHA inspections.

-Regulatory Authority: VA is a federal OSHA enforcement state.
+Regulatory Authority: Virginia is a federal OSHA enforcement state.
 Standards are set by US Department of Labor, enforced by OSHA Region Contact OSHA Area Office for your region.

 Primary Regulation: 29 CFR Part 1926 (OSHA Construction Standards)